entando/entando-docs/vuepress/docs/v6.3/tutorials/devops/build-core-image.md

         cd entando-de-app

-3. Build a docker image from the core app
+3. Build a docker image from the core app replacing the value of the tag in the `-t`  with the tag you want to use for your image.

-        mvn clean package -Pwildfly -Pderby docker:build
+        mvn clean package
+        docker build . -f Dockerfile.wildfly -t <YOUR-USER>/<YOUR-REPO-NAME>:<YOUR-VERSION>

 4. View the images installed on your local docker instance